A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Results

 \subsection{Pick and Place Results}

 We report our results as the average across all subjects.
 We report averages for all objects, for large objects (the box, ball, wire spool, and water bottle), for small objects (the peg, valve, and marbles), and for irregular objects (the drill, screwdriver, and lego stack).
-We classify the drill, screwdriver, and legos as irregular objects because their width to length ratios and their irregular shapes allow users to pick up the objects with a wide variety of grasps.
-Users tended to pick up the large objects and the small objects with consistent grasps.
+Irregular objects are classified as such because their width to length ratios and irregular shapes allow users to pick up the objects with a wide variety of grasps.
+Users tended to pick up the other objects with consistent grasp types.

 We report the average time to pick and place across all subjects in Table~\ref{tab:average_time_to_pick_and_place}.
 Across all subjects and all objects, novices using the fingertip mapping took 3 times longer than when using the empirical subspace mapping, and 1.7 times longer than when using the algorithmic subspace mapping.
 Similarly, joint mapping took 2.5 times longer than the empirical subspace mapping and 1.4 times longer than the algorithmic subspace mapping.